-Auscultation is the method of listening to the sounds of the body during a physical examination.
+Auscultation is listening to the sounds of the body during a physical examination.

 Auscultation is usually done using a tool called a stethoscope.
-Health care providers routinely listen to a patient's lungs, heart, and intestines to evaluate the frequency, intensity, duration, number, and quality of sounds.
+Health care providers routinely listen to a person's lungs, heart, and intestines to evaluate these things about the sounds:

-Health care providers also use auscultation to listen to the heart sounds of unborn infants.
-This can be performed with a stethoscope or with sound waves (called Doppler ultrasound).
-It can also be used to hear pulses in the hands and feet.
+Providers also use auscultation to listen to the heart sounds of unborn infants.
+This can be done with a stethoscope or with sound waves (called Doppler ultrasound).